vsandstrom/wave.c/README.md

   In wavetable.scd is a template for playing the waveforms.
-  The .wav-files must be placed in the same folder as .scd-file for easy access.
+  The .wav-files must be placed in the same folder as .scd-file for easy access.<br/>

- TODO: Implement opening and writing 24-bit .wav.
+ TODO: Implement opening and writing 24-bit .wav.<br/>
- TODO: opening other .wav-files and converting them.
+ TODO: opening other .wav-files and converting them.<br/>